nagyist/tao-user-guide/src/interactions/select-point-interaction.md

 **Step 2:** Determine if the question will be time dependent, and check if appropriate in the Interaction Properties window.

 Time dependence is useful for limiting the time in which a Test-taker has to get through interactions within the examination.
-This will be covered in greater detail in Deliveries.
+[This will be covered in greater detail in Test Settings][i_0045].

 <div class="hidden-video">
 [![Select Point Step 3](http://img.youtube.com/vi/xWB4R0unriM/0.jpg)](http://www.youtube.com/watch?v=xWB4R0unriM)